Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 ## Examine Unit Input Files

-The user can now try to open the main VASP [Execution Unit](../../workflows/components/units.md#execution) by clicking upon it.
+The user can now try to open the main VASP [Execution Unit](../../workflows/components/units.md#execution) by clicking it.
 The contents of the input files used for the convergence study within the VASP calculation can in this way be inspected, towards the bottom of the [unit editor interface](../../workflow-designer/unit-editor.md#unit-input-templates).

 The user should be able to notice some differences in the formatting of the KPOINTS file, compared to the more conventional cases.
 This file should not be edited, since the text is modified to contain [templating expressions](../../workflows/templating/overview.md) (eg. `{{PARAMETER}}`) that are necessary for the workflow to function correctly.